Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 - Recognizing Professional and Communication Skills”

-After purchasing the package for $279, students have one year to study and pass the exam.
-Otherwise, the student must re-enroll by purchasing the package again in order to take the exam.
+After purchasing the package for $239, students have one year to study and pass the exam.
+Otherwise, the student must re-enroll by purchasing the package again to take the exam.

 Study materials are available online and take about 60-90 days to complete.
 There’s no additional fee to take the exam, as the exam fee is embedded in the package price.
 Upon successful completion of the exam, you will be given a certificate and NFPT member card.

-Experienced personal trainers caution that this package truly is a “bare-bones” package, which could be a challenge for students with no fitness experience.
+This package gives minimum resources for studying, which could be a challenge for students with no fitness experience.
 NFPT seeks to have its trainers learn (and keep learning) from many sources, so NFPT warns that their exam questions are not derived from a specific book or resource.
-This is again a reason to have at least two years of fitness-related experience before studying and taking this exam.
+Again, this is a reason to have at least two years of fitness-related experience before studying and taking this exam.

 The process, objectives, and study materials for the Premier Package are identical to the Standard Package with the addition of these study materials: